LineaLabs/lineapy/docs/guides/contributing/setup.md

 ## Running LineaPy

 During development, you may want to check how your changes affect the behavior of the package.
-LineaPy supports several interfaces to run on, and the relevant instructions are documented :ref:`here <interfaces>`.
+LineaPy supports several interfaces to run on, and the relevant instructions are documented [here](../setup.md#running-lineapy).
 Please select the most convenient option for you.

 !!! note